 Choosing a domain name isn’t easy.
 You want a website address that will be both memorable and meaningful while simultaneously describing what your brand is all about.
 But even after you’ve come up with something catchy and worthy of your brand, you may find that the .com domain is already taken.
 That only leads you back to the drawing board, which means more hair-pulling and headaches.
-But it doesn’t have to take forever to come up with a great domain name that’s already available.
-Try one of these top domain name generators, listed in no particular order, and save yourself some hair-pulling.
+Check a list with the best domain name generators & top ideas that help you to pick a domain.

 Domain Name Generators List

-We’ll start with the domain name generators that require the least amount of input from you (they do most of the work), before moving on to those that make you the brains of the operation via different customization options and parameters.
+We’ll start with the domain name generators that require the least amount of input from you.
+They do most of the work before moving on to those that make you the brains of the operation via different customization options and parameters.

-No need to click any buttons), hence the name of the tool.
-As you’re looking at the available domains, you can add or remove the TLDs that interest you the most, and even check the available social media usernames.
+No need to click any buttons, hence the name of the tool.
+As you look at the available domains, you can add or remove the TLDs that interest you the most.
+Even check the available social media usernames.

 Who should use it?
-Use it if you’re nearly certain as to what domain name you want to go with, but you’d like to check whether registering different TLDs and social media usernames for it won’t be a problem.
+Use it if you’re nearly certain as to what domain name you want to go with.
+But you’d like to check whether registering different TLDs, and social media usernames for it won’t be a problem.

-The domain name generator by BustAName takes a lot more input than many of the other tools on this list.
-Via its various parameters, you can control how you want to structure your domain name and what sort of elements you’re interested in.
+The domain name generator by BustAName takes a lot more input than many of the other tools on this list via its various parameters.
+You can control how you want to structure your domain name and what sort of elements you’re interested in.
 As a result, the generated domains sound original.

-How do you use the tool?
-Just give it your main seed keyword and pick whether you want it to appear at the beginning or end of your domain name.
 Then, pick how natural you want your domain to sound.
-Finally, put a limit on the number of characters in your domain name.
-Also, you can choose to display a number of TLDs apart from the default..com
+Finally, limit the number of characters in your domain name.
+Also, you can choose to display several TLDs apart from the default..com

 How do you use the tool?
-Start with the main domain name generator at NameStall, input your seed keyword, pick whether you want it to appear at the beginning or end, enable/disable hyphens, and then pick a ‘word group’ that will complete your domain.
+Start with the primary domain name generator at NameStall.
+Input your seed keyword, pick whether you want it to appear at the beginning or end, enable/disable hyphens, and then pick a ‘word group’ that will complete your domain.

-For instance, you can pick a ‘word group’ labeled ‘1500 popular last words’.
+For instance, you can pick a ‘word group’ labeled ‘1500 famous last words.
 This is just what it sounds like — a list of words that work well as words to end your domain name with.

 .com That said, it does a better job once you have a general idea as to what your domain name should be.

 How do you use the tool?
-To get the most out of this tool, you should provide it with your main seed keyword, plus a secondary keyword that you want to combine into one domain name.
+To get the most out of this tool, you should provide it with your main seed keyword plus a secondary keyword that you want to combine into one domain name.
 Optionally, you can allow hyphens and even request the generated domain names to rhyme.

 Who should use it?
 Use it if you have a general idea of what you want your domain name to be, yet you still want to look for possible hyphenated variations of that name and the other TLDs that are available.

 How do you use the tool?
 Just input a seed keyword, and see what suggestions this generator has for you.
-The domain names you’ll get are all available at a,.com and you can register them right on the spot — provided you actually want to build a Shopify store on top of the domain.
+The domain names you’ll get are all available at a.com, and you can register them right on the spot — provided you want to build a Shopify store on top of the domain.